Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 ## Backdoor Learning
 - **Rethink Stealthy Backdoor Attacks in Natural Language Processing;** Lingfeng Shen, Haiyun Jiang, Lemao Liu, Shuming Shi; Results in Table 1 are a little bit weird.
 But present an intersting idea, measuring what acturally contributes to the high ASR of backdoor attack (e.g. trigger? mislabel? et al).
+Also, propose two effective methods to defend against stealthy backdoor attack.